atriap/Health-Smart-Device-Usage-Business-Analysis/README.md

 # Summary
 - Users tend to remember logging in to the application / using the device in the midweek (Tuesday-Thursday) more than weekends
 - Active users are more enthusiastic about entering their data completely than less active users
 - The trend shows that calories are burned the most in the afternoon and least burned at the evening.
-It indicates that users activity is more heavy in the afternoon.
+It indicates that users activity is heavier in the afternoon.
 - The more steps each day, the more calories burned.
 However, the number of steps per day does not affect the user's sleeping habits
+- Users are more active, tend to take more steps, burn more calories in **Saturday**, while users use **Sunday** as their rest day
 - Most of users are having *difficulty* to actually sleep in **Sunday**, the day before work day, Monday.

 # Recommendation
 ## How can this trend be applied to Bellabeat subscribers?
+Both FitBit and Bellabeat are a fitness tracker brand, but Bellabeat is more targeted for women.
+These trends from FitBit datasets can be used to make recommendations to optimize Bellabeat's marketing strategy since they have relatively same features, like daily activity tracker (steps, distance, calories burned, sleeping hours, heart rate monitoring, etc)

 ## How can this trend help influence Bellabeat's marketing strategy?
+Analysis can be used to develop ideas related to new features, more promotions, or targeted-ads.
+- **Pop-up notification every morning** to remind users log in their activities every day, can be started from every morning
+- **Simple activity guide** to guide users how to spend time in a day, when should they become energized and full of energy, or when they have to rest and put away their phone
+- **Encourage users to enter their data completely** by giving small gift and insightful health-related tip, like *"don't forget to log in, get 1 Point every day"* .
+Then the points can be used to open articles or more features.
+The more complete their data the more interesting the rewards.
+- **Sleeping reminder and fun fact** to encourage users have a healthy and high quality sleep, ann additional feature related to sleep, like *relaxing sounds* or *affirmation quotes of the day* that will make them feel relaxed.
+- **Targeted-ads** using data from analysis, as example for users who are more active, make offers on items that will support their activities / workouts